When we first told people about our lifestyle change in 2016, we would often get asked questions like

 So, does minimalism make us happy?

-People tend to look for happiness elsewhere, often believing that heaps of money, their partner or some distant goal once achieved will make them happy.
+People look for happiness elsewhere, often believing that heaps of money, their partner or some distant goal once achieved will make them happy.
 For us, true happiness comes from within.
 Nothing apart from ourselves can make us happy.

 Happiness is when what you think, what you say, and what you do are in harmony (Mahatma Gandhi)